Patternslib/Patterns/src/pat/syntax-highlight/documentation.md

 ## Description

-The highlight pattern is used to add syntax highlighting to code examples in your page.
+The syntax highlight pattern is used to add syntax highlighting to code examples in your page.

 ## Documentation